The Peddars Way

 Brettenham Heath

 Pingo ponds also date this earliest part of the walk to the Ice Age.
-A short stop at a bird hide for a little leg rest (!) overlooking a large man-made mere at Thompson Water, and a quick stroll around some pingo ponds are a nice little detour off the main path.
+A short stop at a bird hide for a little leg rest (!) overlooking a large man-made mere at Thompson Water, and a quick stroll around some pingo ponds is a nice little detour off the main path.

 Ice Age pingo pond